BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 int  main()
 {
     std::cout  <<  "The sum of 3 and 4 is: "  <<  add(3,  4)  <<  '\n';
-    return  0;  // When this is ran, add() will have already been declarared }               // and is defined subsequently.
+    return  0;  // When this is ran, add() will have already been declared }               // and is defined in the lines below.

 int  add(int  x,  int  y)
 {